-The postholder will be required to travel and represent the University in the UK and Overseas as required.
+Teaching delivery will be at both the Stoke campus and Stafford campus.
+The postholder will be required to travel across the sites of the School and represent the University in the UK and Overseas as required.

 There will be a need for the postholder to work occasional weekends to cover marketing and recruitment activities.